ArtBlocks/artblocks-docs/creator-onboarding/faqs.md

 ## What are the steps in the process and how do I know when I've completed them?

-Please see our Artist Onboarding Steps page for a more detailed overview of the onboarding process.&#x20;
+Please see our Artist Onboarding Steps page for a more detailed overview of the onboarding process.

 ## Approximately how long will each step of the process take?